Direct connect vSAN 2-node stretched cluster is network partitioned and has basic unicast connectivity error in skyline health

 There are 2 options to correct this issue a resolution and a workaround.

-This is a temp solution and it can reoccur on any host reboot.
+• This is a temporary solution and it can reoccur on any host reboot.

-If you are not able to convert the networking from Active/Active to Active/Standby.
-You can validate which vmnics are being utilized via "esxtop" option N on both hosts.
-Once you have identified the current vmnic in use on both hosts.
-Down the active vmnic on one host to force the traffic across the same connection.
+• If changing the vmnics from Active/Active to Active/Standby is not possible at the moment, validate which vmnic is being utilized via "esxtop" command from SSH of the host, press option N on both hosts.
+Once the the current vmnic in use on both hosts is identified down the active vmnic on one host to force the traffic across the same vmnics.

 esxcli network nic down -n <vmnicx>

-Once you have validated that the vSAN cluster has formed please up the vmnic you downed.
+• Once it has been validated that the vSAN cluster has formed bring up the vmnic which was marked down.

 esxcli network nic up -n <vmnicx>